cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/learning-problem/_index.md

 ---
-title: Week 2a - The Learning Problem
+title: Lecture 2a - The Learning Problem
 weight: 30
 ---